HSB-647

 Plain Language

-Deployers must implement and maintain ongoing protocols for detecting, responding to, reporting, and mitigating harms their chatbot may cause users.
-The protocols must prioritize user safety and well-being over the deployer's commercial or business interests.
-This is a continuing operational obligation — not a one-time pre-launch check.
-The statute does not specify to whom harm must be reported, leaving that to the deployer's protocol design.
+Deployers of chatbots must establish and continuously maintain protocols that detect, respond to, report on, and mitigate harms the chatbot may cause users.
+The protocols must prioritize user safety and well-being over the deployer's own commercial or operational interests.
+This is a continuing operational obligation — not a one-time pre-deployment check.
+The statute does not specify the form, content, or review cadence of these protocols, giving deployers discretion on implementation details.

 Statutory Text